Canal Sites

 Activities.
 The Society publishes Canal Currents, our quarterly historical journal of articles primarily about Pennsylvania's old towpath canals.

 The Society, in cooperation with Hugh Moore Park, helps to maintain the National Canal Museum in Easton, PA.
 Here also is the Society's research library and archives.
-Membership in the Society entitles members, their family and guests to half-price admission to the Canal Museum (and the adjoining Crayola Factory) and to free use of the library and archives.
+Membership in the Society entitles members to free use of the library and archives.

 Twice each year the Society conducts weekend field trips for members and guests.
 These tours visit various canal sites in or near Pennsylvania.
 Various Society members are available to speak, present illustrated lectures, and conduct guided tours of canal sites.